tonygermano/webswing-mirror/documentation/content/docs/current/integrate/api.md

 **void resetInactivityTimeout()**

 Resets session timeout to prevent automatic termination.
-Useful if a long running operation has to finish even if user disconnects or is inactive for longer timeframe.
-Note: Reset needs to be called in periods shorter than configured session timeout. ("webswing.sessionTimeoutSec" system property) Note2: This method has no effect if session timeout is set to 0
+Useful if a long running operation has to finish, even if user disconnects or is inactive for a longer timeframe.
+Note: Reset needs to be called in periods shorter than configured session timeout. ("webswing.sessionTimeoutSec" system property) Note2: This method has no effect if session timeout is set to 0.

 **String getWebswingVersion**